 In our review, we assess board game complexity, style, themes and much more in our quest for finding the best two player board games of 2018 in each category.

 With dozens of new board games coming out every month, you will find that the vast majority of them support a two-player mode.
 But you don’t want the board games that would just work with two players, do you?
-You want to know the best 2 player board games that have either been specifically designed for two players or tailored for two player games.
+You want to know the best 2 player board games that have either been specifically designed or adapted for two players.

 Best 2 Player Board Games – Top 10 Comparison